If you are new to the world of thyroid problems then something like reverse T3 may be a bit of a conundrum for you.

 I probably don’t have to convince you that stress is a bad thing.

-These are obviously things you don't want to have happened in your body.
+These are obviously things you don’t want to happen in your body.

-But we can also add to this list that stress increases your reverse T3 levels and negatively impacts your thyroid.
+But we can also add to this list that stress increases your reverse T3 levels and negatively impacts your thyroid (13).

-It does this because it impacts your cortisol levels.
+It does this, at least in part, because it impacts cortisol.

-Cortisol is your stress hormone and it is secreted in times of stress on the body.
+Cortisol is your stress hormone and it is secreted in times of stress as a compensatory mechanism.

 The more stress you are under the higher your cortisol will be and the more it will impact your thyroid function.

-For this reason, it is imperative that you do your best to not only AVOID to eliminate as much stress as possible from your life!
+For this reason, it is imperative that you do your best to avoid excessive exposure to stress in your day-to-day life.

 If you can’t eliminate sources of stress then you will need to take steps to improve how resilient your body is to this stress.

-You can do this by taking certain supplements such as adrenal adaptogens, using meditation or prayer, eating a healthy diet, supplementing with activated B vitamins and so on.
+You can do this by taking certain supplements such as adrenal adaptogens, using meditation (15) or prayer, eating a healthy diet, supplementing with activated B vitamins, and so on.

 If you want to know if stress is impacting your life then make sure you learn more about cortisol testing.